neondatabase/website/content/docs/import/import-from-neon.md

 - Import a database from a Neon project created with PostgreSQL 14 to a Neon project created with PostgreSQL 15.

 <Admonition type="note">
-The Neon Free Tier has a limit of one project per user.
-If you need to move your data to a new Neon project, dump your database first, delete your Neon project, create a new Neon project with the desired region or PostgreSQL version, and import your data into the new project.
+The Neon Free Tier has a limit of one project per user, which means a Free Tier user cannot have two projects simultaneously.
+To move you data to new Neon project while on the Free Tier, dump your database first, delete your existing Neon project, create a new Neon project with the desired region or PostgreSQL version, and import your data into the new project.
 For the dump and restore procedure, refer to [pg_dump with pg_restore](../import/import-from-postgres#pg_dump-with-pg_restore).
 </Admonition>

 To import your data from another Neon project: